BranaeCraveiro/Lab_Notebook/Notes/Annotated Bibliography.md

 **Coral:** *Montipora* spp.
 -  PCR to amplify ITS2 & psbAncr
 ### Findings
-- Montipora spp. screened using ITS2-DGGE to look at genetic diveristy; found 4 distinctive types & many of the C31 profiles contained a second band that mgiht be evidence of codominant intragenomic ITS2 variant or a second close-related symbiont; mixed symbiont population comprising C31c and D1-4-6 was detected in one sample
+- Montipora spp. screened using ITS2-DGGE to look at genetic diveristy
+	- found 4 distinctive types & many of the C31 profiles contained a second band that might be evidence of codominant intragenomic ITS2 variant or a second close-related symbiont
+	- mixed symbiont population comprising C31c and D1-4-6 was detected in one sample

-bacterial cloning/sequencing of ITS2 rDNA from 5 coral samples from ITS@-DGGE analysis;
+- Sequencing of 70 cloned ITS2 fragments from 5 coral colonies revealed **33 distinct variants** (27 from Clade C, 6 from Clade D).
+	- Within individual colonies, cloned ITS2 sequences differed by 1–8 base substitutions, with the most common variant typically occupying a central “ancestral” position surrounded by rare singletons- suggesting one dominant symbiont type.
+	- Phylogenetic clustering showed no overlap between M. incrassata (C26a) and M. capitata (C31/C31c) symbiont sequences.
+	- The dominant cloned sequences generally matched DGGE-detected bands, although cloning also recovered additional low-frequency variants (e.g., type C21) not observed by DGGE.
+		- This incongruence between methods raises questions about whether rare variants represent: intragenomic ITS2 polymorphisms, PCR/cloning artifacts, or biologically distinct symbiodinium lineages co-occurring within a single host colony.

 - Found Breviolum contigs in CNAT symbiont metagenome.